 Your doctor will ask you what allergens you might have come in contact with.
 They’ll also ask for your personal and family medical history to figure out what’s causing your troubles.

 They may run tests to rule out other health problems that might look like allergic reactions.
 They could ask you to keep track of potential triggers and your reactions for a week to help them diagnose you.
 After this, they’ll choose a testing method.

 The most common test for respiratory, penicillin, insect sting, skin, and food allergies is a skin prick or scratch test.
-A small amount of the allergen is lightly scratched on the skin using a small plastic device, and the doctor watches for swelling, itchiness, and redness in the skin at the site of the scratch.
-Other tests look for certain markers in the blood that are linked to allergies.
+The doctor scratches a small amount of the allergen into your skin and watches for swelling, itchiness, and redness in that area.
+Other tests look for signs in the blood that are linked to allergies.